By Roy Burner (Minister of the Gospel)

 Scripture reveals: For all nations have drunk of the wine of the wrath of her fornication, and the kings of the earth have committed fornication with her, and the merchants of the earth are (or have become) waxed (or grown) rich through the abundance of her delicacies (or luxury) (Revelation 18:3).

 It is sad to see the embracing of immorality within many nations; with the promotion of godliness becoming a byproduct of yesteryear, with ungodly lifestyles openly flaunted before all.
-Scripture reveals: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (or suppress) the truth in unrighteousness (Romans 1:18).
-The religious world is not excluded; because it is allowing such to flourish, without reproach or condemnation.
+Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (or suppress) the truth in unrighteousness (Romans 1:18).

 Scripture reveals: And I (or John) heard another voice from heaven, saying, Come out of her my people, that you be not partakers of her sins, and that you receive not of her plagues (Revelation 18:4).

 A Bible commentary noted: Believers in Christ must separate from the harlot system (or harlot church), or else they may be found to share in her sins and thereby receive part of her judgment.
 One is to forsake such, be a separated people from the world, not conniving with them, or committing the same; having fellowship with the unfruitful works of darkness.